 Prospect Hospice has been part of the Swindon community for over 40 years, caring for local people at the end of their lives.
 As a charity, we rely on the generous donations of the public to help us raise the vital funds we need to ensure everyone is offered our outstanding care free of charge.

 Find out about the range of end-of-life care services that we offer to patients and their families.
 These delivered free of charge and are designed to provide compassionate, personalised support during every stage of a life-limiting illness in every kind of care setting, to anyone who needs it.

 We couldn’t do what we do without considerable support from our local community.
 Find out all the different ways in which you can support Prospect Hospice, including fundraising, volunteering and purchasing from our shops.
 All contributions are greatly appreciated and enables us to deliver care that is free of charge to our patients and their families.

-Finding a special way to mark the life of someone we love is often difficult and can also feel lonely but one local charity is offering the community the opportunity to come together and remember those who are no longer with us with a new temporary art installation never seen in the area before.
+Finding a special way to mark the life of someone we love is often difficult and can feel lonely but one local charity is offering the community the opportunity to come together and remember those who are no longer with us with a new temporary art installation never seen in the area before.

 Prospect Hospice will be hosting its ‘Remember Me’ roses art installation in their gardens in September to celebrate the lives and honour the memory of loved ones who have died.